Masamitsu1025/ruhmi-framework-mcu/README.md

 # To be revised!!
-Branch Testing-mm.
+Branch testing-mm, Test again

 # RUHMI 2.3.1 Release - MCU